Pediatricians warn of homemade baby formula dangers amid shortages

-OKLAHOMA CITY (KFOR) – Baby formula shortages are forcing parents to get creative to feed their children, but experts warn that trying to make a homemade version of the scarce powder can be dangerous.
+Baby formula shortages are forcing parents to get creative to feed their children, but experts warn that trying to make a homemade version of the scarce powder can be dangerous, KTLA sister station KFOR reports.

 “Do not feed your baby homemade formula,” Kansas pediatrician Natasha Burgert tweeted Thursday.
 “Talk to your pediatrician for advice and options.”